deNBI/simpleVMWorkshop/part4.md

    Password: simplevm
    ```

-2. If you have chosen RStudio then please open a Terminal first by selecting
+2. In RStudio please open a Terminal first by either selecting the `Terminal` tab, or by clicking on
    `Tools` -> `Terminal` -> `New Terminal`.

 3. Download the Script by running wget: